km1832010-sudo/OverTheWire-Writeups/Bandit/Bandit 0/writeup.md.md

 **WSL/VM/Ubuntu/Linux:** To run Linux you will need either a WSL, VM, or Linux operating system.
 Bellow are explanations of their differences and links to videos highlighting how to install them.
 It is normal if you encounter many problems while trying to install.
 If you do encounter one I recommend consulting ChatGpt, but definitely try to solve the problem as it will get you more acquainted with errors and bugs that could occur in any system.
+If at any point you try to run a command using one of these but it doesn't work also ask Chatgpt you may need to install a package(group of commands).